 - Writing & Editing

-These elements which I have developed over the last eleven years, help me drive the direction of the online marketing projects I get involved in.
+These elements which I have developed over many years, help me drive the direction of the online marketing projects I get involved in.
 For example, what good is a mall in the best location of town with the largest parking lot if there are no stores in it?
 Or what if every store you walked into in this mall was selling construction materials (something malls do not usually sell, obviously).